 Any damage to the cervix during delivery is classed as a cervical tear.
-These are most commonly caused by quick labors, instrumental deliveries and previous cervical treatment.
+These are most commonly caused by quick labors, instrumental deliveries, and previous cervical treatment.
 A speculum exam is required to see any damage.
 Unless they are causing heavy bleeding, they regularly go undiagnosed.
 Stitches are usually only indicated if medics need to stop your bleeding.

 What Causes Tearing During Birth?

 After your cervix is dilated your baby’s head begins to move down the birth canal.
 Contractions push your baby downward until the head reaches the perineum.
 The skin in the area needs to thin out and stretch over your baby’s head.
-At this point you can see baby’s head, or feel it with your hands.
-This stage is usually described mother as the ‘ring of fire’ due to the intense stinging sensation.
+At this point, you can see baby’s head, or feel it with your hands.
+This stage is usually described by mothers as the ‘ring of fire’ due to the intense stinging sensation.
 If the skin doesn’t stretch enough, then a tear typically occurs due to the strain on the skin.
 Due to the intensity of labor, most women do not feel the tear at the time it happens.

 Tear are more likely to occur with:

 - First babies

 - Certain baby positions (e.g. posterior, de-flexed head, arm beside face)

 As tears are so common there is no way of knowing if or how severely it will happen to you.
 The only method which is 100% effective is to opt for an elective caesarean.
 If that sounds a bit drastic, we’ve developed these tips to increase your chances of avoiding a tear.